 For instance, if you say a car is worth $100,000, it means that the car can play a role that would have taken at least 100,000 dollars to play and so deserves that amount.

-When it comes to self-esteem the question is usually “am I worthy of the kind of life everyone else is worthy of?” or “am I worthy of making demands and receiving the same experience other people are receiving?”
+When it comes to self-esteem, the question is usually “am I worthy of the kind of life everyone else is worthy of?” or “am I worthy of making demands and receiving the same experience other people are receiving?”

-The question of self-esteem is usually what one deserves in comparison to other people and the answer is based on role.
+The question of self-esteem is usually about what one deserves in comparison to other people and the answer is based on role.

 However, that is not the question of self-esteem.
 Self-esteem wants to know “how much do I deserve in life?
-Do I even deserve to be the one on whom the success of the organisation hinges?”
+Do I even deserve to be the one on whom the success of the organization hinges?”